-GE246 STATISTICAL METHODS AND APPLICATIONS (3.0 credits/60 clock hours) This course is designed to give the student a basic knowledge of the statistics used in today's business world.
+GE260 STATISTICAL APPLICATIONS (3.0 credits/36 clock hours) This course is designed to give the Diagnostic Medical Sonography student a basic knowledge of the statistics used in today's business world.
 Although most students do not plan to become statisticians, a working knowledge of descriptive and inferential statistics is required for most entry-level positions.
-The following areas will be covered: collection of data, introduction to sampling concepts, deceptive statistics, frequency distributions, graphing, cross tabulations, measures of central tendency, measures of dispersion, introduction to probability, binomial distribution, normal distribution, hypothesis testing with one sample and related areas.
+The following areas will be covered: data classification, collection of data, introduction to sampling concepts, descriptive statistics, frequency distributions, graphing, cross tabulations, measures of central tendency, measures of variation and position, normal distribution and an introduction to probability.
 Prerequisite: Applied Algebra.

 GE258 STATISTICAL METHODS AND APPLICATIONS (4.0 credits/60 clock hours) This course is designed to give the student a basic knowledge of the statistics used in today's business world.
 Although most students do not plan to become statisticians, a working knowledge of descriptive and inferential statistics is required for most entry-level positions.
-The following areas will be covered: collection of data, introduction to sampling concepts, deceptive statistics, frequency distributions, graphing, cross tabulations, measures of central tendency, measures of dispersion, introduction to probability, binomial distribution, normal distribution, hypothesis testing with one sample and related areas.
+The following areas will be covered: collection of data, introduction to sampling concepts, descriptive statistics, frequency distributions, graphing, cross tabulations, measures of central tendency, measures of dispersion, introduction to probability, binomial distribution, normal distribution, hypothesis testing with one sample and related areas.
 Prerequisite: Applied Algebra.